DanNixon/sine2020_software_guidelines_paper/report.md

 Code review is the process of determining if a proposed change should be made to the code base, typically after a developer has finished working on a feature or bug fix.

 The depth of the review process depends a great deal on the size and purpose of the project.
-At minimum the developer proposing the changes should provide a description of that their change accomplishes and instructions on how the tester can demonstrate this, this step proves the changes worth.
+The developer proposing the changes should provide a description of their change and instructions on how the tester can demonstrate this.

-The tester then must ensure that the code is of good quality and coding styles, guidelines, etc. have been followed, commit history is sane and relevant documentation (including release notes) updated.
+The tester then must ensure that the code is of good quality and coding styles, guidelines, etc. have been followed, commit history is sane and relevant documentation (including release notes) has been updated.
 CI tools can be used to perform some of these checks automatically.

 Larger or more critical projects may opt to have a second review stage, in which another tester (that has yet to be involved in the development or testing of this proposed change) will perform the same duties as the first tester.
-While this is duplicating work having multiple eyes on a change before it is accepted does significantly increase the chance of potential issues being found before they are released to users.
+Having multiple reviewers for the same piece of work may seem inefficient but significantly increases the chance of potential issues being found before they are released to users.

-Tools for code review are often in built in hosted SMC services, an example of this is GitHub Pull Requests which allow code to be viewed and commented on in a forum like mechanism.
+Tools for code review are often in built in hosted SCM services, an example of this is GitHub "Pull Requests", which allow code to be viewed and commented on.

 ## (3) Architecture